 Event organisation, hosting and admin

-Assistant, Centre for Security Research (School of Social and Political Science).
-I organised a series of network seminars on global health, international conflict and climate security.
-I am in charge of the centre's University of Edinburgh security related researcher database, webpage, events and communication.
+Assistant (Jan 2016-Dec 2017), Centre for Security Research (School of Social and Political Science).
+I organised a series of network seminars on global health, international conflict and climate security in Spring 2016 and CeSeR's June '17 conference on International Security After Brexit and Trump.
+I was in charge of the centre's security related researcher database, the update webpage, advertisement of events and overall communication.

-Assistant for Dr Eve Hepburn (School of Social and Political Science).
+Assistant (2014-2015), Dr Eve Hepburn (School of Social and Political Science).
 I assisted with the organisation of a series of careers events for final year Politics and International Relations MA honours students.
-I invited guest speakers from higher education, private, public and third sector, semester 2, 2014-2015 and semester 1 and 2, 2015-2016.
+I invited guest speakers from higher education, private, public and third sector.

 Report and summary writing